 Regenerative medicine deals with the process of restoring the normal function of the body by replacing, engineering, or re-engineering human cells, tissues, or organs.
-This is accomplished by introducing new, young, healthy tissue that contains stem cells into your body.
-Stem cell therapy refers to a procedure that relies on harvesting your own stem cells and reintroducing them to your body.
+This is accomplished by introducing new, young, healthy tissue into your body.
+Cell therapy refers to a procedure that relies on harvesting your own cells and reintroducing them to your body.

 It’s a fact that your body has the innate ability to heal tissue that has been injured or is aging.
-This is accomplished when your body’s own stem cells perform the function they’re naturally designed to do, renew and repair cells, and differentiate into specialized cells.
-Healthy, young, and effective stem cells can change into the proper cell needed to heal an injury.
+This is accomplished when your body’s own cells perform the function they’re naturally designed to do, renew and repair cells, and differentiate into specialized cells.
+Healthy, young, and effective cells can change into the proper cell needed to heal an injury.
 For example, if you have lower back pain that emanates from a disc injury, your body needs one type of cell to repair the damage that is responsible for your pain.
 If you have joint pain resulting from damaged or degraded cartilage, another cell type may be required to heal the injury.
-Stem cells are the mechanisms that provide the proper cell type to heal your body.
+Cells are the mechanisms that provide the proper cell type to heal your body.

-If the human body already has stem cells and natural growth factors, why are treatments that contain stem cells valuable?
+If the human body already has cells and natural growth factors, why are treatments that contain cells valuable?

-Unfortunately, studies show that our stem cell's natural ability to renew and restore diminishes as we age, and our natural cells are far less effective than they were when we were young.
-We have many fewer healthy stem cells as our bodies age, and we lose much of the ability to heal quickly and efficiently.
+Unfortunately, studies show that our cell's natural ability to renew and restore diminishes as we age, and our natural cells are far less effective than they were when we were young.
+We have many fewer healthy cells as our bodies age, and we lose much of the ability to heal quickly and efficiently.
 This is evidenced by the fact that children heal much more quickly than adults.